Pinoy Auto Trader: History

-Pinoy Auto Trader was founded by Daniel Scott, Christopher Franks and Reynaldo Castellano III as part of Philippine technology startup company SirQo.com, Inc and launched in public beta on November 14, 2012.
+Pinoy Auto Trader was founded by Daniel Scott, Christopher Franks and Reynaldo Castellano III as part of Philippine technology startup company SirQo.com, Inc and launched in public beta on November 14, 2012 helped by Francis Gary Viray, the founder of Propelrr, who was their primary digital marketing consultant even up to the launch of AutoDeal.com.ph, the new start-up put up by the founders right after Pinoy Auto Trader was shut down.

-In October 2012, prior to the official beta-launch, the Pinoy Auto Trader website was one of eight winners during the inaugural Philippine startup competition Hack2Hatch that was organized and hosted by Filipino Silicon Valley Entrepreneurs Winson Damarillo, Dado Banatao and Paco Sandejas.
+In October 2012, before the official beta-launch, the Pinoy Auto Trader website was one of eight winners during the inaugural Philippine startup competition Hack2Hatch that was organized and hosted by Filipino Silicon Valley Entrepreneurs Winson Damarillo, Dado Banatao and Paco Sandejas.

 Shortly after launch, Pinoy Auto Trader founders met with RJ David, the Co-Founder and Managing Director of Sulit.com.ph to discuss potential collaboration and possible investment opportunities.
 On February 28, 2013 Pinoy Auto Trader was officially acquired by Netrepreneur Connections Enterprises (Sulit.com.ph).
 The announcement of the acquisition was made public on July 3, 2013 during an official press conference which also marked the release of version 2.0 of the Pinoy Auto Trader website.